cedmax/advent-of-code/2019/06/Readme.md

-<h2>--- Day 6: Universal Orbit Map ---</h2><p>You&apos;ve landed at the Universal Orbit Map facility on Mercury.
+<h2>--- Day 6: Universal Orbit Map ---</h2><p>You've landed at the Universal Orbit Map facility on Mercury.
 Because navigation in space often involves transferring between orbits, the orbit maps here are useful for finding efficient routes between, for example, you and Santa.
 You download a map of the local orbits (your puzzle input).</p>
-<p>Except for the universal Center of Mass (<code>COM</code>), every object in space is in orbit around <span title="What do you mean, Kerbal Space Program doesn&apos;t have accurate orbital physics?">exactly one other object</span>.
+<p>Except for the universal Center of Mass (<code>COM</code>), every object in space is in orbit around <span title="What do you mean, Kerbal Space Program doesn't have accurate orbital physics?">exactly one other object</span>.
 An <a href="https://en.wikipedia.org/wiki/Orbit">orbit</a> looks roughly like this:</p>
 <pre><code>                  \
                    \
                     |